Thursday, July 30, 2009

 For three days the two big legged Canadians, Josh Maveety (left) from Bishop's University in Quebec and Rob Maver (right) worked on their punting and field goal kicking technique in Fountain Hills, Arizona.

 Rob, has aspirations of being a professional punter and is bound and determined to be the best he can be and take his game to the next level.
-During my PRO Development camp he liked my teaching and coaching philosophy and what I was teaching with my power zone punting technique.
+During my PRO Development Camp he liked my teaching and coaching philosophy of A Natural Style of Kicking and Punting approach and what I was teaching with my power zone punting technique.

 Rob and I have talked a lot in recent months and knows that to be noticed and make it to the NFL he will have to take his game to the next level.
 He feels that I am the man to take him there.